sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ### Multi Layer Perceptron (MLP):
-MLPs are stacked simple neural networks, where an output of one layer serves as an input to the next layer.
+MLPs are simple neural networks in a stack, where one layers output is used as input to the next layer.
 MLP is defined by several parameters:
  - Number of hidden units in each layer
  - Number of hidden layers in the network